-This popular language can claim official status in the four regions of the Americas: North, Central, South America, and the Caribbean.
+This popular language can claim official status in the four regions of the Americas: North, Central, South, and Caribbean.

-Plus, to this day, the British have nine Realms in the Americas, that is, countries that recognize the Queen of England as their head of state, for example Jamaica.
-And several other countries, such a Trinidad and Tobago, have their own head of state by now, but are still members of the British Commonwealth.
+To this day, the British have nine Realms in the Americas.
+Realms are countries that recognize the Queen of England as their head of state, for example, Jamaica.
+Other countries, such as Trinidad and Tobago, have their own heads of state by now but are still members of the British Commonwealth.

-Although in many of these territories the majority speak English dialects -which some consider separate languages-, Standard English is usually the official language and the one used in public functions, at school, and when writing.
-And some of the dialects, like the Bajan spoken in Barbados, are quite similar to English.
+Some of those dialects, like the Bajan spoken in Barbados, are quite similar to English.
 Ever heard singer Rihanna talk?
 Well, that is Bajan.

-The United States also has territories in the Caribbean, such as Puerto Rico and the U.S. Virgin Islands, where a percentage of the population speak Standard English.
+The United States also has territories in the Caribbean, such as Puerto Rico and the U.S. Virgin Islands.
+There, a percentage of the population speaks Standard English.

 1. Spanish: 425 million speakers